Back to Customer Stories

 Hoppa's solution

-For this client, this meant mapping invoice line items to product and material categories defined by Uniclass and ETIM.
+For this client, this meant mapping invoice line items to product and material categories defined by industry-standard unified classification systems: Uniclass and ETIM.
 By normalising the plain language descriptions to a structured taxonomy, the invoicing data could then be connected to the company's pricing and carbon factor datasets.
 This enabled entirely new value propositions, such as serving real-time price and carbon information to frontline teams directly within the invoicing workflow.

 Deployment and impact

 The partnership went beyond pure technology deployment.
 Working with a product-centric organisation, Hoppa shared our deep data expertise and know-how, helping the client understand not just how to implement the solution, but how to maximise its value across their business.
-This knowledge transfer ensured HARDR could operate seamlessly within their digital ecosystem, processing data at scale and delivering structured, actionable outputs in real time.
+This knowledge transfer ensured HARDR could operate seamlessly within their digital ecosystem, processing data at scale and delivering structured, accurate outputs in real time.

 Looking ahead